mstocco/mariostoc.co/content/traininglog/20210815-ironman2021-6weeksout.md

 Left home about 45 minutes after a big blueberry pancake breakfast.

 The weather was near perfect with a building easterly that gave me a push out to Langford.
 There was a stop for a quick bio-break at before _Goldstream Park_ and the ride up the _Malahat_.
-Pace and effort were on point as it was my usual hour to the site of the old _Dutch Latch Restaurant_.
+Pace and effort were on point as it was my usual hour to the site of the old _Dutch Latch_.
 <!---->
 This morning I continued past the summit and took the highway right into _Mill Bay_.
 From there, I followed _Telegraph Road_ to _Cherry Point_.
 That easterly was really starting to blow as there were whitecaps on the ocean.
 I was a past the 2 hour mark and started making my way up to _Shawnigan Lake_ and the push back south.